evelynhathaway/bind-deep/README.md

 ## Description

 Bind an object to `this` in all methods in a function, object, or array.
-A simple, dependency-free alternative to [deep-bind](https://github.com/jonschlinkert/deep-bind).
+A simple, single-dependency (only for TypeScript types) alternative to [deep-bind](https://github.com/jonschlinkert/deep-bind).

 ## Features

-- Works with functions, arrays, and other objects
-	- Works with most custom classes, and array-like objects
-- Binds root function (if passed a function) and all own, enumerable property functions
+- Binds the root function and all own, enumerable property functions including property accessors
-	- Includes binding accessors — getters and setters
+- Compatible with functions, arrays, objects, custom classes, and array-likes
+- Binds the `this` value and optionally, additional arguments just like [`func.bind()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind)
 - Copies objects and enumerable properties deeply
-- Preserves and copies prototype for all types
+- Preserves and copies prototypes for all types
+- **New in `v2.1.0`:** Strict TypeScript type definitions

 ## Installation